bricebanda/bricebanda.github.io/index.md

 ## About Me

 Hello there.
 I am Brice Banda (on the right), a fourth year undergraduate studying Environmental Science and History at Columbia University in New York City.
 On this website I'll be experimenting and seeing what I can  express of myself.
+It will contain both acadmeic/career oriented information and serve also to show my general person outside of that sphere.

 ## Research Interest